SDSO1 is a Shocked Ghost Planetary Nebula in Front of M 31: Discussion

-SDSO1 does not show a strong [O {\sc iii}] peak in the direction of motion, but rather a relatively uniform cap, modulated by waves of emission.
-Because the [O {\sc iii}] surface brightness is not strongly concentrated, it is difficult to accurately locate the tip of the bow shock.
-Similar structure is found in the A66 15 GPN candidate (Fig. 4).
-In both nebulae, the sharp rear edge of the bow shock may demark the line where the velocity drops below the $\sim 80$ km s$^{-1}$ needed to produce strong [O {\sc iii}] emission.
-Note that this structure might be smeared out by the relative motions of post-shock gas on the 49 kyr cooling timescale, corresponding to 2.5 pc (0.2 deg) in the plane of the sky.
-The multiple striations in SDSO1 are reminiscent of the striations seen in the Pencil nebula, a part of the Vela supernova remnant.
+The mildly curved, arcuate shape of the [O {\sc iii}]-brightest portion of the SDSO 1 is consistent with a GPN shell that has been compressed on its forward face, viewed only 28 degrees from the line of sight.
+Unlike the sharp, narrow forward shock in HFG 1 (Fig. 4), the reverse shock in SDSO 1 is rather diffuse.
+There is no strong [O {\sc iii}] peak, but rather a relatively uniform cap, modulated by waves of emission.
+Note that any finer structure might be smeared out by the relative motions of post-shock gas on the cooling timescale, corresponding to 1.2 pc (0.1 deg) in the plane of the sky.
+The multiple striations in SDSO 1 are reminiscent of the striations seen in other old, interacting PNe \cite{1996ApJS..107..255T}.
 These striations may indicate sound waves propagating through the ionized gas or compression along magnetic field lines.
-Turbulence across the face of the bow shock can corrugate its surface and lead to vortex shedding like what is seen in the Firefox nebula Sh 2-188 \citep{2006MNRAS.366..387W}.
-The wavy features in the H$\alpha$ tail of SDSO1 look similar to this and may derive from turbulence driven by the Kelvin-Helmholtz instability across the bow shock.
-However, since turbulence can be suppressed at high Mach number near the head of the bow shock, these features may arise from slower, downstream regions of the oblique shock.
+Turbulence across the GPN face can corrugate its surface and lead to vortex shedding, as in the Firefox nebula Sh 2-188 \citep{2006MNRAS.366..387W}.
+The wavy features in the H$\alpha$ tail of SDSO 1 look similar to this and may derive from turbulence driven by the Kelvin-Helmholtz instability.